MAD2023team1/MAD2023_Team1/README.md

 Users will be able to see which places are the most popular

 Map Integration (Andrew)
-If clueless on how to get to the booked location, users can use the map feature to find their way
+If clueless about how to get to the booked location, users can use the map feature to find their way

 Calendar Integration (Xin Quan)
 Users will be able to save the booking to their calendar

 Favourites (Xin Quan)
-Users will be able to save the rooms they like into Favourites section.
+Users will be able to save the rooms they like in the Favourites section.

+Edit Profile(Geraldine)
+All users will be able to add profile pictures of their choice.

+One-Time Password (Geraldine)
+New-users are able to turn on 2 factor authentication when they sign up for an account.

 All relevant appendices